LC1332/Luotuo-Chinese-LLM/README.md

 - [X] model to hugging face, GUI demo
 - [ ] train lora with more alpaca data(model 0.3)
 - [ ] train lora with more alpaca data(model 0.9)

+We plan to use this Luotuo project as the git repository for the entire Chinese LLM project.
+After the completion of the original Luotuo: LLaMA-LoRA, it will be migrated to Luotuo-vanilla.
+The CamelBell, Loulan, Silk-Road and other derivative Chinese language model projects will gradually be added to the Luotuo project.

 ## Citation